WFDF (AM)

-WFDF (910 kHz), which brands itself as 910 AM Superstation, is a commercial AM radio station licensed to Farmington Hills, Michigan, and serving Metro Detroit.
-The station is owned and operated by Kevin Adell.
-It features local and network talk shows, much of it aimed at the African-American community.
-Part of the schedule is brokered programming, where hosts pay for their time and may advertise their products and services during their shows.
-Overnight, WFDF carries ESPN Radio.
-The studios and offices are on West Ten Mile Road in Southfield, Michigan.
+WFDF (910 AM, "910 AM Superstation") is a commercial AM radio station licensed to Farmington Hills, Michigan, and serving Metro Detroit.
+The station is owned and operated by Kevin Adell (via his company Adell Radio Group), who also owns the market's MyNetworkTV affiliate WADL and religious broadcaster The Word Network.
+It airs a conservative talk radio format with studios and offices on West Ten Mile Road in Southfield, Michigan.

-By day, WFDF is powered at 50,000 watts, the maximum for commercial AM stations.
-But to avoid interference to other stations on 910 AM, it reduces power at night to 25,000 watts.
+WFDF is a Class B station broadcasting on a regional (not clear-channel) frequency.
+By day, WFDF transmits with 50,000 watts, the maximum for AM stations in the United States.
+To avoid interference to other stations on 910 AM, it reduces power at night to 25,000 watts.
 It uses a directional antenna with an eight-tower array.
-The transmitter is on Maxwell Road in Carleton, Michigan.
-The station broadcasts in HD, and since 2017 broadcasts some shows on Facebook.
+The transmitter site is on Maxwell Road in Carleton, Michigan.
+WFDF transmits in HD and is also simulcast on the second digital subchannel of WOMC.